customers and associates.

 - External Links

 - We will respect your privacy.
+We never share your data with third parties for marketing purposes.
 You should receive marketing emails only from us.
 We will make sure that the boxes that you need to tick if you are happy to receive marketing are presented clearly and at the appropriate time.

 - We will collect and use your personal information only if we have your permission or we have sensible, business reasons for doing so, such as collecting enough information to manage your registration or subscription.